deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_setup_discussions.rst

 by the members of another cohort.

 If you want all content-specific discussion topics in your course to remain divided by cohort, you do not need to take any further action.
 However, if you want one or more content-specific discussion topics to be unified (accessible to all students regardless of cohort), you can change the setting for those discussion topics.
-For step-by-step instructions for specifying whether a content-specific discussion topic is unified or divided by cohort, see :ref:
+For step-by-step instructions for specifying whether a content-specific discussion topic is unified or divided by cohort, see :ref:`Specify Whether ContentSpecific Discussion Topics are Cohorted`.

 .. _Specify Whether ContentSpecific Discussion Topics are Cohorted: